XimeraProject/ximeraExamples/README.md

 (Again, more on this below).

 * **testGroupings Folder at a glance**
-Finally, the testGroupings folder will have a quick-ref/links/generated-Xourses that will allow us to test content by type, rather than dtx file.
-This folder should contain a list of folders that represent ''types'' of content that may need to be verified or tested - e.g. ''environments'', ''answerables'' or ''authorship tools''.
+Finally, the testGroupings folder should contain a list of folders that represent ''types'' of content that may need to be verified or tested - e.g. ''environments'', ''answerables'' or ''authorship tools''.
 More folders may be added here as we determine elements that are commonly needed to test together/in tandem.
-Note that the intent here, is that the same test file/xourse may appear in multiple (indeed many) of these subfolders... since something like the ``\answer`` command is likely to show up under a lot of different categories of areas that might need testing (e.g. ''student interactions'', ''page credit generating elements'', and ''javascript elements'' would all have the ``\answer`` command as a relevant test).
+Note that the intent here, is that the same test file may appear in multiple (indeed many) of these subfolders... since something like the ``\answer`` command is likely to show up under a lot of different categories of areas that might need testing (e.g. ''student interactions'', ''page credit generating elements'', and ''javascript elements'' would all have the ``\answer`` command as a relevant test).

 * **Important Note About Test Groupings**
-To ensure all tests stay up to date in the relevant testGroupings (and to avoid version mismatch and general confusion) the files inside the testGroups will be symlinks to the relevant test xourse in the masterTestFolder.
-So the only real test xourses will be the files in the master test folder - meaning there is only one file to update and keep track of, and any changes to that one file will automatically update all relevant tests in the test groupings.
+To ensure all tests stay up to date in the relevant testGroupings (and to avoid version mismatch and general confusion) the files inside the testGroups should only be xourses that load the test files from the testFiles folder, not new test files.
+To submit a new test file, see the section on ``Creating a New Test File``.

 # Naming Schemes